alexcasalboni/aws-lambda-power-tuning/README.md

 }
 ```

-As soon as you click "**Start Execution**", you'll be able to follow the execution flow on the state machine chart.
+As soon as you click "**Start Execution**", you'll be able to visualize the execution.
 Here is a sample screenshot:

 ![state-machine](state-machine-screenshot.png?raw=true)